 7. Limit or disconnect auditory distractions.
 Turn off your phone and email, and text message ping sounds.

 8. Wear clothing that makes you feel as if you are entering a spiritual space.

-9. Hold a machzor, even if your synagogue uses visual t’filah or pages onscreen.
+9. Hold the high holidays machzor even if your synagogue uses visual t’filah or pages onscreen.
 Feel its cover and flip its pages, remembering the times you’ve used it before.
 Inscribe it with a special phrase for this year.

 10. Many synagogues have a decorative work on the wall called a shiviti taken from the first Hebrew word of the verse, “I always set Adonai before me” (Psalms 16:8).
 Make a family shiviti or buy one online.
 Perhaps all service participants can have the same devotional wall hanging.

 A few verses and blessings to help create your prayer space at home

 1. Use the last line of the blessing said at Havdalah separating Shabbat from the weekday to “separate” your sacred space:

 .בָּרוּך אַ תָּ ה יְיָ, הַמַּ בְ דִ יל בֵּין ק ֹֽ דֶ שׁ לְ חוֹל